Deathspell Omega was formed by two members of Hirilorn, following the demise of

 is being used, despite Shaxul being credited as the drummer.

-The album begins with "The Victory of Impunity", which wastes no time going right for
+The album begins with "The Victory of Impunity", which wastes no time going right

-tension.
+of tension.
 The urgent tone to the vocals increases this feeling.
 Shaxul sounds quite similar to Hat, from Gorgoroth, utilizing

 a raspy and high-pitched style.
 Musically, the early work of this band is often compared to old Darkthrone.
 They are usually